 Before getting there, it is possible to visit the best preserved Roman Baths, coming from the 2nd century A.D. built by Emperor Caracalla and the Walls of the 4th century A.D. built by Emperor Aureliano which still completely surround Rome.
 The gate of San Sebastiano is open to the public and has a very interesting museum inside showing how all the construction techniques adopted by the Romans have evolved over the centuries.

-- 6-hour private tour with an expert licensed tour guide of Rome
+- 4-hour private tour with an expert licensed tour guide of Rome

 - any other personal expense

-If you are traveling to Rome in Spring/Summer time, it is highly recommended to bring with you a hat, high protection sun cream, sunglasses, water.
-In Fall/Winter time instead, it is highly recommended an umbrella or a raincoat and wear waterproof shoes.
+- if you are travelling to Rome in Spring/Summer time, it is highly recommended to bring with you a hat, high protection sun cream, sunglasses, water and wear comfortable shoes.
+In Fall/Winter time instead, it is highly recommended to have an umbrella or a raincoat and wear waterproof shoes

 Even if you cancel this tour in time (at least 7 days in advance), there is a cancellation fee of € 50/person because entrance tickets are bought in advance to ensure availability, and are not refundable.